MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/20-object-oriented/20-composition/src/main/java/codelab04/README.md

 # Bank Account - Types of accounts

-We're going to add some additional functionality to the existing code of `codelab02`.
+We're going to add some additional functionality to the existing code of the previous codelab.
 Make sure to have finished that (the previous) codelab before starting.

 ## Account types